AI4Finance-Foundation/FinRL-Meta/tutorials/README.md

-**Mission**: provide more than 100 user-friendly demos in notebooks.

-**Mission**: provide more than 100 user-friendly demos in python.
+**Mission**: provide more than 100 user-friendly demos in notebooks and python.

 Users can run them locally.
 Moreover, developers can dubug them locally; however, using notebooks is impossible.